A-Garg/antibiotic-susceptibility/README.md

 ## Files

 ### iPython notebooks
-* `antimicrobial_imputation_2.ipynb`: Uses imputation rules to fill in antimicrobial susceptibility patterns (e.g. methicillin-susceptible *S. aureus* should also be susceptible to piperacillin-tazobactam).
+* `antimicrobial_imputation.ipynb`: Uses imputation rules to fill in antimicrobial susceptibility patterns (e.g. methicillin-susceptible *S. aureus* should also be susceptible to piperacillin-tazobactam).
 * `missingness.ipynb`: Calculates the amount of missing susceptibility data for each antibiotic.
 * `regression.ipynb`: Creates logistic regression models for antibiotic susceptibility, and saves them in [pickle](https://docs.python.org/3/library/pickle.html) files.